-The SEC reminded issuers that under Regulation M, as a technical matter, issuers will need to consider whether there are sales being made by affiliates under shelf registration statements and, if so, whether they amount to distributions.
+In the Original Order, the SEC reminded issuers that under Regulation M, as a technical matter, issuers will need to consider whether there are sales being made by affiliates under shelf registration statements and, if so, whether they amount to distributions.
+This remains the case.

 APB 16.
 Under the pooling-of-interest provisions in Accounting Principles Board Opinion 16, "Business Combinations," share repurchases can have adverse accounting consequences.
-Repurchases covered by the Order will not affect the availability of pooling-of-interest accounting.
+As was the case in the Original Order, repurchases during the period covered by the Extension will not affect the availability of pooling-of-interest accounting.
 This provides relief for those registrants that had transactions pending at the pooling cut-off date (June 30, 2001) or that completed such transactions and are subject to post-closing restrictions on repurchases.